 ~For our Saturday movie date, Mark paid tribute to the late Robert Stigwood with one of his biggest hits: Grease.

-A new week at SteynOnline begins tonight with our Song of the Week - and continues with the launch of a can't-miss Tale for Our Time.
+A new week at SteynOnline begins tonight with our Song of the Week, and with Mark's appearance on Monday's "Mornings on the Mall" at WMAL in Washington, DC, live at 8am Eastern.

 Mark's new cat album, Feline Groovy, continues to hold its own on both the jazz charts and the pop charts.
 We like this five-star review from J H Williams: